 Average tax: 53.70 cents per gallon

-Maryland moved into the top 15 on July 1, when it hiked its state gas tax by 1.5 cents a gallon.
+Maryland moved into the top 15 in July 2018, when its state gas tax was hiked by 1.5 cents a gallon.

 The change was made under a five-year-old law that syncs up the state fuel tax with inflation.